chandanhpcic/docs/source/manual/vpnet.rst

 for the same OpenVPN process.
 As our legacy system has some disadvantages which are difficult to fix in a migration, we have chosen to add a new component named :code:`Instances` in version 23.7 which offers access to OpenVPN's configuration in a similar way as the upstream `documentation <https://openvpn.net/community-resources/reference-manual-for-openvpn-2-6/>`__ describes it.
-This new component will eventually replace the existing client and server options in a future version of OPNsense, leaving enough time to migrate older setups.
+This new component will eventually replace the existing client and server options in a future version of Reticen8, leaving enough time to migrate older setups.

 ..
 Tip::

-  When upgrading into a new major version of OPNsense, always make sure to read the release notes to check if your setup requires changes.
+  When upgrading into a new major version of Reticen8, always make sure to read the release notes to check if your setup requires changes.

 ..
 Note::

-  OpenVPN on OPNsense can also be used to create a tunnel between two locations, similar to what IPsec offers.
+  OpenVPN on Reticen8 can also be used to create a tunnel between two locations, similar to what IPsec offers.
 Generally the performance of IPsec is higher which usually makes this a less common choice.
   Mobile usage is really where OpenVPN excells, with various (multifactor) authentication options and a high flexibility in available network options.

-The following functions are available in the menu (as of OPNsense 23.7):
+The following functions are available in the menu (as of Reticen8 23.7):

 * Instances